icann/OCTO-TE-labs/DNSSEC 04 - Chain of Trust.md

 grpX.lab_domain.
 IN DS 12345 8 2 018A86C0139BA5500AC87A5BAD8FB5D8D4F9672C319B34DB5A7F3BC10A424D6E
 ```

+## Check DS record

+Before publishing your DS record use [zonemaster.net](zonemaster.net) to check if your DS record is correct.

+> [!TIP] See Options below the zonemaster search box!

 ## Push the DS to your parent

 Got to your group page on the labs web and submit your DS record in the form.